awsdocs/aws-batch-user-guide/doc_source/execution-IAM-role.md

 # AWS Batch execution IAM role<a name="execution-IAM-role"></a>

 The execution role grants the Amazon ECS container and AWS Fargate agents permission to make AWS API calls on your behalf\.

+**Note**
+The execution role is supported by Amazon ECS container agent version 1\.16\.0 and later\.

 The execution IAM role is required depending on the requirements of your task\.
 You can have multiple execution roles for different purposes and services associated with your account\.

 **Note**
-The execution role is supported by Amazon ECS container agent version 1\.16\.0 and later\.
+For information about the Amazon ECS instance role, see [Amazon ECS instance role](https://docs.aws.amazon.com/batch/latest/userguide/instance_IAM_role.html)\.
+For information about service roles, see [How AWS Batch works with IAM](https://docs.aws.amazon.com/batch/latest/userguide/security_iam_service-with-iam.html)\.

-Amazon ECS provides the managed policy named `AmazonECSTaskExecutionRolePolicy` which contains the permissions the common use cases described above require\.
-It may be necessary to add inline policies to your execution role for special use cases which are outlined below\.
+Amazon ECS provides the `AmazonECSTaskExecutionRolePolicy` managed policy\.
+This policy contains the required permissions for the common use cases described above\.
+It might be necessary to add inline policies to your execution role for the special use cases outlined below\.

 ```
 {